 The truth is it is not an easy task to calculate ROI for SEO campaigns.
-As most companies run multiple campaigns on various marketing channels, it is common to see other digital marketing channels like paid search, paid social media, and email marketing to perform better in terms of revenue generation compared to SEO.
+As most companies run multiple campaigns on various marketing channels, it is common to see other digital marketing channels like paid search, paid social media, and email marketing perform better in terms of revenue generation compared to SEO.

 In this post, I’ll be writing from an SEO service provider’s perspective and it will be also beneficial if you’re having an in-house SEO team.

 Calculating ROI for SEO campaigns is important even if your clients are not asking for it.
 If you fail to do so, your client will end up calculating it inaccurately and decides to discontinue your SEO service.

-When you provide ROI report for SEO, you’re providing undeniable solid reasons to your clients to continue investing in SEO.
+When you provide an ROI report for SEO, you’re providing undeniable solid reasons to your clients to continue investing in SEO.

 For your clients:

 - ROI means the returns from their investment (in the form of money)

-- ROI has nothing to do with organic traffic, conversions, search engine rankings, number of links acquired and etc. Most businesses are less bothered about these metrics though it matters the most to SEOs like us.
+- ROI has nothing to do with organic traffic, conversions, search engine rankings, the number of links acquired and etc. Most businesses are less bothered about these metrics though it matters the most to SEOs like us.